fleetdm/fleet/docs/Using Fleet/gitops.md

 ----

-## Library (`lib/`)
+## Library

-The library is used to store files that define policies, queries, configuration profiles, scripts, and agent options.
-These files can be referenced in the default configuration (`default.yml`) and team configurations inside `teams/` folder in the GitOps repo.
+Folder for policies, queries, configuration profiles, scripts, and agent options.
+Configuration files from library can be referenced in top level keys in the `default.yml` file and the files in the `teams/` folder.

 ### Policies